 - 12 ounces vanilla morsels or white chocolate chips

 - 2-3 drops peppermint oil (optional)

 - 3-4 crushed candy canes

-- Open icing container and remove foil lid.
-Place in microwave for about one minute.
-Stir into melted morsels until well blended.
-Stir in peppermint oil, if desired, and then add crushed candy canes.
+- Open the icing container and remove the foil lid.
+Place it in the microwave for about one minute, then stir it into the melted morsels until well blended.1 16-ounce can store-bought cream cheese icing

 “God didn’t bring ya this far to drop ya off now!”

 ~Bea Ezell, Submitted by Cindy Roadman.